 - Resalaser, Flat C-D, 2/F, Good Year Industrial Building, 119-121 How Ming Street, Kwun Tong, Kowloon, Hong Kong, 3580 0030, firstname.lastname@example.org, www.resalaser.com.hk

 Archery Tag is a cross between paintball, archery and dodgeball and is a growing sport in the city.
 The exciting, action-packed game features recurve bows and foam-tipped arrows.
 Because it requires larger groups starting at eight people, this is a great place to keep in mind for birthday parties or special events as well (as social distancing restrictions ease and the situation improves).
 Bubble Soccer can be played indoors or outdoors.
 It’s a hilarious game where players are suited up in huge inflatable plastic bubbles before playing against each other.
 You can safely roll or bounce off each other.
 Trying not to laugh hysterically may be the hardest part of the game!

 Lace up your bowling shoes and try your hand at knocking down some pins at one of the many alleys situated around town.
 Whether you’re an expert or just hoping to strike lucky, Tikitiki in Sai Kung is one of our faves, with gorgeous island-themed interiors and a restaurant with a generous selection of food and drink.
 Looking to save some money?
-Try the SCAA in Causeway Bay, where you can pay $200 for a membership and bowl at $28 to $43 per game.
+Try the SCAA in Causeway Bay, where you can pay $200 for a membership (alternatively, your teenager can pay $100 for a teen membership) and bowl at $28 to $43 per game, depending on the day of the week.
 See our list below for other bowling options around town: